Should I use a real estate agent?

 What are the restrictions for a foreigner to buy property in Costa Rica?

 There are no restrictions that specifically apply to foreigners when purchasing property in Costa Rica.
-A Costa Rican partner is not required to buy land in Costa Rica.
+A Costa Rican partner is not required to buy property in Costa Rica.

 How much is the agent commission, and who pays it?